Henri0088/File-Compression/Documentation/Week3.md

 First priority is getting a LZW-algorithm up and running.
 After that I have a picture of all the remaining data strcutures that I need to implement.
 I might also start thinking about the UI of my application, most likely a console UI is going to be sufficient.

+### Time spent

+Coding, testing, documenting and researching LZW took about 16 hours this week.